frogsforjp/odin-recipes/README.md

 # odin-recipes
 This is my first project with The Odin Project.
-My goal is to learn some html while building a basic recipe website.
-I plan to polish it up in a future lesson when I'll learn CSS.
+I'll be making a basic recipe website while learning the basics of html and commit messages.
+I plan to polish this up in a future lesson when I learn CSS.